 - People can contribute from different devices

-- Not free (from $29 per month for Feature Upvote, which is our product)
+- Not free (from $79/month for Feature Upvote (our product))

 - Doesn’t usually support video suggestions